Celebrating Eleven Years Online...!

 Once in a while I am asked to provide a set of drawings for as little cost as possible, even to the point of requesting that I work out only a "faired set of lines."

-While certainly there is cost involved in order to develop a new yacht design, we must consider the much greater cost that would be incurred by building a half baked design that fails to meet one or more of the above criteria...
-In other words, the whole design process has been developed specifically in order to assure success with the vessel that gets built.
+In many cases, a new Custom Design will be the most appropriate path to a new boat.
+While certainly there is cost involved in order to develop a new yacht design, we must consider the much greater cost that would be incurred if one were to build a half baked design that fails to meet one or more of the above criteria...
+It is for this reason that our design process has been developed in order to allow the greatest degree of flexibility so that the greatest degree of success with the vessel that gets built is assured.

-In many cases, a new Custom Design is the most appropriate path to a new boat.
-The place to start the design process is to first create an owner's "mission statement."
-This can be as simple as a paragraph description of the intended vessel, or possibly just a list of the features regarded as being important such as preferences for rig, power, equipment, materials of construction, overall size, accommodations, budget, project timing, and so forth.
+The best place to start the design process is to first create an owner's "mission statement."
+This can be as simple as a paragraph that describes the intended vessel, or possibly just a list of the features regarded as being important such as preferences for rig, power, equipment, materials of construction, overall size, accommodations, budget, project timing, and so forth.

-After I've reviewed your 'Owner's Spec' and have understood your requirements, I will provide our usual written "Design Proposal" by return email or by letter or fax.
-Our Design Proposal is offered free of charge, and implies no obligation whatever.
+After I've reviewed your 'Owner's Spec' and have understood your requirements, I will provide our usual written "Design Proposal" by return email.
+Our Design Proposal is offered free of charge, and implies no obligation whatever - it is just good information for your planning purposes.

 When you've reviewed our Design Proposal, if it seems as though a new yacht design may be the best option, then the process can begin.
 If you'd like to review an outline of the Custom Design process in greater detail, please review our web page on Custom Yacht Design.
 If you would like still more information, please feel free to contact me at your convenience.
 You may be surprised to discover that creating a new yacht design costs less than you think.
 It is by far the most rewarding path to long term boat ownership, and the process itself can be quite a lot of fun.